wingkwong/hk-atm-locator/README.md

 ---
 ## Contributions
+We are looking for technical & non-technical contributors:

+Technical Contributors:
+- Responsible for developing the whole solution
-Preferably with experience with knowledge in Open APIs and Web Development
+- Preferably with experience with knowledge in Open APIs and Web Development

+Non-technical Contributors:
+- Responsible for updating documentation
+- Good command of written in English and Chinese

 If you are interested, please join the telegram group for further discussion: https://t.me/joinchat/I_FIgxaIhCVeWKp1JKcMGQ